TheMajorBBS/NNTPImporter/README.md

 # NNTPImporter

-Allows for the downloading of newsgroups from an NNTP server and thern importing them into The Major BBS.
+Allows for the downloading of newsgroups from an NNTP server and then importing them into The Major BBS.

 ## Requirements
 - MBBS running the NNTP Server and Client modules